-Remembering a cinema trip in the 1980s…
+Remembering a film and a cinema trip as I go back to the 1980s…

 The year is 1987, the film is Dirty Dancing and the stars are Jennifer Grey and Patrick Swayze.

-So I was happy when Dave – the head honcho at Banzai Retro Club – asked me to write on my memories of a cinema trip in the 1980s.
+I was happy when Dave – the head honcho at Banzai Retro Club – asked me to write about my memories of a cinema trip in the 1980s.
 My first thought admittedly was remembering a trip to a first non-Disney film in the Seventies.
 As a kid, I’d seen The Fox and the Hound (1981) and Herbie Goes Bananas (1980) and Digby the Biggest Dog in the World (1973) like most kids my age.. wanted something a bit less sentimental and that didn’t involve an annoying VW Beetle.

-So in 1978, I saw Grease (1978) at the cinema and became transfixed on movies and hooked on their merchandise, I had the soundtrack, the book and a bag with a Grease logo.
-But not a crush on John Travolta.
+In 1978, I saw Grease (1978) at the cinema and became transfixed on movies and hooked on their merchandise, I had the soundtrack, the book and a bag with a Grease logo.
+But I did not have a crush on John Travolta.
 As a 9-year-old girl who most definitely didn’t like boys, he was more of a John Revolting.
 So as a bit of a Grease groupie I entered the 80s…

-It wasn’t the time my then friend stormed out the cinema in the opening credits rolled in ET The Extra Terrestrial (1982) or the time I watched Adventures in Babysitting (A Night on the Town) (1987) with my best girlie friend of now over 30 years in a first holiday – without any parents what-so-ever – in Belgium.
+It wasn’t the time my then friend stormed out of the cinema in the opening credits rolled in ET The Extra-Terrestrial (1982) for no reason or the time I watched Adventures in Babysitting (A Night on the Town) (1987) with my best girlie friend of now over 30 years in a first holiday – without any parents what-so-ever – in Belgium.

-So at this time the 80s were into movies about babies, there was Baby Boom (1987), Look Who’s Talking (1987) and Maybe Baby (For Keeps?)
+At this time the 80s were into movies about babies, there was Baby Boom (1987), Look Who’s Talking (1987) and Maybe Baby (For Keeps?)
 (1988).
 Even Kevin Bacon got in on the act with She’s Having a Baby (1988).
 Dirty Dancing is a coming of age movie with Patrick Swayze as Johnny – rechristened the Swizzle after this film – and Jennifer Grey as a Baby (Frances) Houseman.

 The plot tells of how Baby Frances Houseman (Grey) goes on a family holiday to a resort. falling in love with the apparent bad boy, dance instructor Johnny (Swayze) who indulges in Dirty Dancing.
-Where you rub your bits against his in a passionate frenzied sexually charge dance which only works if you are as tall as he is (believe me).
+Where you rub your bits against him in a passionate frenzied sexually charge dance which only works if you are as tall as he is (believe me).

-Cue disappointment from her daddy, as his wee baby grew up, and then of course Johnny returns for those iconic – much parodied see Blue Harvest (Seth MacFarlane’s Star Wars parody) – final scenes where he dances with Baby after inviting her to the dance floor in front of her parents with “Nobody puts Baby in the corner”.
-A line which is believably more romantic than if he’d been Scottish which would have been “You dancin’, I’m askin?”.
+Cue disappointment from her daddy, as his wee baby grew up, and then, of course, Johnny returns for those iconic – much-parodied see Blue Harvest (Seth MacFarlane’s Star Wars parody) – final scenes where he dances with Baby after inviting her to the dance floor in front of her parents with “Nobody puts Baby in the corner”.
+A line which is believably more romantic than if he’d been Scottish would have been “You dancin’, I’m askin?”.

 Weeper Rating: 😦 😦 😦 /10